Elearning Workplace training

 2. Find out how your team members prefer to learn

-People with this learning style are good at problem-solving and using what they’ve learned to find solutions to practical problems.
+Doing and thinking (converging): These types of learners are good at problem-solving and using what they’ve learned to solve practical problems.
 They prefer technical tasks over solving social issues.
-They like to experiment with new ideas and are practical in the way they work.

 3. Offer different training methods to individuals in your team